PixarV/terraform-provider-r4/website/docs/r/route_table_association.html.markdown

 * `id` - ID of the association

-Exported but unsupported attributes:
+->  **Unsupported attributes**
+These exported attributes are currently unsupported by CROC Cloud:

 * `gateway_id` - Gateway ID to create an association.
 Always `""`.

 ## Import

-EC2 Route Table Associations can be imported using the associated resource ID and Route Table ID separated by a forward slash (`/`).
+EC2 Route Table Associations can be imported using the associated resource ID and route table ID separated by a forward slash (`/`).

-For example with EC2 Subnets:
+For example with EC2 subnets:

 ```
-$ terraform import aws_route_table_association.assoc subnet-D569BA00/rtb-6F78E00
+$ terraform import aws_route_table_association.assoc subnet-12345678/rtb-6F78E00
 ```